RaminKp/TinDogRemake/README.md

-Remake of the old version tindog.co
+responsive remake of the old version of tindog.co using only html and css